PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

     1. Create a  block via code or the Prefect UI and reference it as shown above.
     1. In addition to the block name, most users will need to fill in the  and  fields.

-Ensure the role has read and write permissions to access the container.
+Ensure the role has sufficient (read and write) permissions to access the container.

 === "GCP"